KevinJump/uSync-Legacy/readme.md

 Packages
 =
-there are a number of uSync packages, that make up the uSync suite, most of the time you don't need to worry about them, but they can be used in diffrent ways to give you more control over how your data is handled.
+there are a number of uSync packages, that make up the uSync suite, most of the time you don't need to worry about them, but they can be used in different ways to give you more control over how your data is handled.

 uSync (BackOffice)
 -
-This is the main uSync package, it reads and writes the umbraco elements to disk. (uSync/data folder), It contains the Handlers and the main dashboard for uSync.
+This is the main uSync package, it reads and writes the Umbraco elements to disk. (uSync/data folder), It contains the Handlers and the main dashboard for uSync.

 uSync.Core
 -
-Core contains the serializers controlling the access to the umbraco system.
-Core allows you to pass and consume the xml representations of your umbraco site, it doesn't write anything to disk
+Core contains the serializers controlling the access to the Umbraco system.
+Core allows you to pass and consume the XML representations of your Umbraco site, it doesn't write anything to disk

 uSync.ContentEdition
 -